Jabrils/lcNrD/README.md

 * Remove lines containing a removal keyword
 * Removes all lines except ones that contain a keep keyword
 * Remove everything except ones that matches Regular Expression
+* keep only lines with a min & max amount of characters

 ## Program Arguments: (* = required)